ShawnHYSun/Source-Code-Abnormal-gait-trajectories-prediction-and-gait-phases-recognition-of-children-with-CP/README.md

-If there is any question, please feel free to contact the author at haoyuansun@cuhk.edu.hk
+If there is any question, please contact the author at haoyuansun@cuhk.edu.hk

 # Abnormal gait trajectories prediction and gait phases recognition of children with cerebral palsy based on deep learning: A pilot study
 ## Abstract: